Fixing Startup problems

 Diagnostic tools

-Microsoft have created a tool that searches your Office installations for known problems.
-It is called The Office Configuration Analyzer Tool (OffCAT).
+Microsoft offers a tool that searches your Office installation for known problems.
+It is called the Microsoft Support and Recovery Assistant.

 Windows 10 related problems